anila-intelops/readme-sample/README.md

 - Pod status check is a custom check that requires manual enabling.

-- **Purpose of Daemonset Check:** Monitors the health and status of pods within the Kubernetes cluster to ensure they are running and stable.
+- **Purpose of Pod Status Check:** Monitors the health and status of pods within the Kubernetes cluster to ensure they are running and stable.

 - This check will run every 5 minutes.
 You can change this by modifying the `runInterval`.